-Afterschool programs keep kids safe, help working families and improve academic achievement.
-They help build safer, stronger and smarter communities.
+Afterschool programs keep youth safe, give parents peace of mind, and improve academic achievement.
+They help build safer, stronger, and smarter communities.
 Widespread, bipartisan agreement among voters and policy makers demonstrates that Americans recognize the benefits of afterschool programs.
 This guide serves as an overview on the essentials of afterschool, including demand for programs, public opinion, and research on outcomes and return on investment.